ogmini/Notepad-State-Library/README.md

 	- Closing multiple tabs at once results in one action
 - Opening tab(s)

-Creating a new Notepad window by dragging a tab outside of the original window will spawn new window state files.
+Creating a new Windows Notepad window by dragging a tab outside of the original window will spawn new window state files.
 As you close each extra window, it will prompt you to save any files in that window and the corresponding window state file pair will be deleted.
-When the last window of Notepad is closed, the final window state file pair will not be deleted.
+When the last window of Windows Notepad is closed, the final window state file pair will not be deleted.

 Updates alternate between the *.0.bin and *.1.bin with the most up to date file having the greatest sequence number.